kirkzhangtech/kirkzhangtech.github.io/source/_posts/MIT6.824/lab2b/lab2_raft_paper.md

 ### 5.4.2 提交之前任期内的日志条目

-As described in Section 5.3, a leader knows that an en- try from its current term is committed once that entry is stored on a majority of the servers.
-If a leader crashes be- fore committing an entry, future leaders will attempt to ﬁnish replicating the entry.
-However, a leader cannot im- mediately conclude that an entry from a previous term is committed once it is stored on a majority of servers.
-Fig-ure 8 illustrates a situation where an old log entry is stored on a majority of servers, yet can still be overwritten by a future leader.
+As described in Section 5.3, a leader knows that an en-try from its current term is committed once that entry is stored on a majority of the servers.
+If a leader crashes be-fore committing an entry, future leaders will attempt to ﬁnish replicating the entry.
+However, a leader cannot im-mediately conclude that an entry from a previous term is committed once it is stored on a majority of servers.Fig-ure 8 illustrates a situation where an old log entry is stored on a majority of servers, yet can still be overwritten by afuture leader.

 ![figure9](./../../../picture/mit6.824/raft_figure_9.png)

-To eliminate problems like the one in Figure 8, Raft never commits log entries from previous terms by count- ing replicas.
+To eliminate problems like the one in Figure 8, Raft never commits log entries from previous terms by counting replicas.
 Only log entries from the leader’s current term are committed by counting replicas; once an entry from the current term has been committed in this way, then all prior entries are committed indirectly because of the Log Matching Property.
-There are some situations where a leader could safely conclude that an older log en- try is committed (for example, if that entry is stored on ev- ery server), but Raft takes a more conservative approach for simplicity.
+There are some situations where a leader could safely conclude that an older log en- try is committed (for example, if that entry is stored on ev-ery server), but Raft takes a more conservative approach for simplicity.

 Raft incurs(招致) this extra complexity in the commitment rules because log entries retain their original term num- bers when a leader replicates entries from previous terms.
 In other consensus algorithms, if a new leader re- replicates entries from prior “terms,” it must do so with its new “term number.”
 Raft’s approach makes it easier to reason about log entries, since they maintain the same term number over time and across logs.
 In addition, new leaders in Raft send fewer log entries from previous terms than in other algorithms (other algorithms must send re- dundant log entries to renumber them before they can be committed).